zamfi/c-p-and-e-final-project-spring-2018/README.md

 Photos and videos of your completed final project!

 ## References and links

+**Include a link to your final showcase one-pager here in PDF formaet.**

 Tutorials, comments, videos, magazine articles - anything you found that helps you understand your project.